UPDATED - FEBRUARY 2022

 c.
 When we obtain it from publicly available sources

 Your personal information may be available to us from external publicly available sources.
-For example, you may be referred to us by an existing member of the Network, or of EIDA’s Steering Committee.
+For example, you may be referred to us by an existing member of the Network, or of EIDA’s Board of Directors.
 We may also obtain information regarding potential Network members via open social media such as LinkedIn.
-The purpose of doing so is to identify the appropriate individuals at organisations which we believe would be interested in joining the Network or becoming involved with EIDA.
+The purpose of doing so is to identify the appropriate individuals at organisations which we believe would be interested in joining or becoming involved with EIDA.

 3. What personal information we collect

 The personal information that we collect and use about individuals includes, but is not limited to:

 - Name (including title)

 - Your work email address and mobile telephone number